Robert W. Goldman *

 Jon earned his undergraduate degree (B.B.A.) from the University of Notre Dame, his M.B.A. from the University of Miami, and his law degree (J.D.) from the University of Florida.
 Jon is a Certified Public Accountant.

+Jon is a Fellow in the American College of Trust and Estate Counsel (ACTEC).
+He serves on the ACTEC Fiduciary Litigation Committee and the Practice Committee.
 Jon is on the Executive Council of the Real Property, Probate and Trust Law Section of The Florida Bar.
-He is vice chair of the Section's Probate and Trust Litigation Committee, deputy director of projects for the Section’s At Large Members, co-vice chair of the Sponsorship Committee, and a member of the Trust Law Committee.
-Jon serves as chair of The Florida Bar Twentieth Judicial Circuit Grievance Committee B. Jon is a past president of the Collier County Bar Association and the Collier County Bar Foundation.
-He is the past chair of the Bar Association’s Trusts and Estates Section and past member of the board of directors of the Young Lawyers Section.
-Jon is a member of the American Bar Association, and was named in Florida Trend as a Florida Legal Elite Up & Comer in 2007.
-Jon has been a member of Thomas S. Biggs American Inns of Court.
-Jon has lectured on probate and trust topics.
+He currently serves as the Section’s Probate Division Director and is a member of the Section’s Executive Committee.
+He is a past co-chair of the Section’s Legislation Committee, past chair of the Section's Probate and Trust Litigation Committee, past co-chair of the Ad Hoc Study Committee on Spendthrift Trust Issues, and a member of the Trust Law Committee.
+Jon is a past co-chair of the Florida Probate Rules Committee and a past chair of The Florida Bar Twentieth Judicial Circuit Grievance Committee B. He served as president of the Collier County Bar Association and the Collier County Bar Foundation, as chair of the Bar Association’s Trusts and Estates Section and as a member of the board of directors of the Young Lawyers Section.
+Jon is also a member of the American Bar Association.

 elucchi@gfsestatelaw.com